mechmotum/mechmotum.github.io/content/pages/guide.rst

 Text, Audio, Video Chat Room
    We host a matrix_ server which can be accessed using https://element.io or any other supported clients_.
 This is used for quick chats, meetings, etc.
-   We'll keep the chat histories around, but its best to treat the data as transient.
+   The chat history is automatically deleted after one year due to server space limitations.
 Lab members can use as needed for lab related communication.
    There are a number of rooms that you can join where we share papers, conference announcements, etc.
 Issue Trackers